 Partly because of this cultural belief, home insurance does not extend across the Turkish population.
 After all, if something is going to happen, it will happen.
 Why fight it?

 Using comprehensive ethnographic research over a period of two months, we questioned cultural and physical barriers that were stopping people from purchasing homeowners insurance.
 Research told us that it was mostly newlywed couples and new home buyers who were triggered by security emotions.
-For a regular consumer behaviour, the need for insurence occur when one plans to stay away from his/her house for a limited time (Such as vacations).
+For a common consumer behaviour, the need for insurance occurs when one plans to stay away from his/her house for a limited time (Such as vacations).

 Hesitations about Insurance:

 - The buying process has far too many steps

 - Quite often, the buyer is unaware of what to do next.
 They are rarely given information about how to proceed.

 - Buyers were only able to interact via phone or email.
 This is a huge problem for a product that promises ‘trust’.